‘Unjust’ to impose custodial sentence on veteran over Troubles death, court told

 Before hearing the pleas from both sides, the judge told the court that as “there are a number of issues that I have to consider”, he would not pass sentence on Friday.

-Regardless of what sentence is handed down, the veteran will serve only a maximum of two years in jail under the controversial early release provisions of the 1998 Good Friday peace agreement.
+Regardless of what sentence is handed down, the veteran is expected to serve only a maximum of two years in jail under the controversial early release provisions of the 1998 Good Friday peace agreement.

 Mr McAnespie, 23, was killed in Aughnacloy, Co Tyrone, moments after walking through a border security checkpoint.